National Historic Sites of Canada: Early developments

 The 1908 tricentennial of the founding of Quebec City, and the establishment that same year of the National Battlefields Commission to preserve the Plains of Abraham, acted as a catalyst for federal efforts to designate and preserve historic sites across Canada.
 At the same time, the federal government was looking for ways to extend the National Park system to Eastern Canada.
 The more populated east did not have the same large expanses of undeveloped Crown land that had become parks in the west, so the Dominion Parks Branch (the predecessor to Parks Canada) looked to historic features to act as focal points for new national parks.
 In 1914, the Parks Branch undertook a survey of historic sites in Canada, with the objective of creating new recreational areas rather than preserving historic places.
 Fort Howe in Saint John, New Brunswick was designated a national historic park in 1914, named the "Fort Howe National Park".
 The fort was not a site of significant national historic importance, but its designation provided a rationale for the acquisition of land for a park.
-Fort Anne in Annapolis Royal, Nova Scotia was also designated in 1917.
+Fort Anne in Annapolis Royal, Nova Scotia, designated in 1917, is the oldest National Historic Site in the federal system.

 In 1919, William James Roche, the Minister of the Interior, was concerned over the fate of old fur trade posts in Western Canada, and he was also being lobbied by historical associations across Canada for federal funds to assist with the preservation and commemoration of local landmarks.
 At the same time, the Department of Militia and Defence was anxious to transfer old forts, and the associated expenses, to the Parks Branch.
 Roche asked James B. Harkin, the first Commissioner of Dominion Parks, to develop a departmental heritage policy.
 Harkin believed that the Parks Branch did not have the necessary expertise to manage historic resources; he was troubled by the relatively weak historic value of Fort Howe, the country's first historic park, and feared that the Branch's park improvements were incompatible with the heritage attributes of Fort Anne, the second historic park.